Top Python Libraries for Timeline Charts Generation

 Comparing Plotly and Matplotlib

 For those searching for python libraries for timeline chart generation for PPT, both Plotly and Matplotlib excel when paired with python-pptx.
-If you are not sure which one to use: use Plotly for interactive Streamlit dashboards or presentations needing a modern look.
-Choose Matplotlib for static, highly customized timelines in PowerPoint or AI chats.
+If you are not sure which one to use in an AI context: choose Plotly when you need interactive experiences or JSON payloads for web agents; opt for Matplotlib when speed, file size, or heavy customization in static LLM responses matters most.

 Conclusion